What is Sustainable Website Design?

 Lastly, what’s the point in creating a sustainable site if you then run it on dirty energy?

-To ensure your website is green from front to back make sure it’s hosted with a green hosting provider like *cough* us.
+To ensure your website is green from front to back make sure it’s hosted with a green hosting provider like The Green Hosting Company.

-Our hosting plans are run on 100% renewable energy, we plant trees every month and we deliver your site through a content delivery network.
+Their hosting plans are run on 100% renewable energy, they plant trees every month you host with them and they deliver your site through a content delivery network as standard.

 A content delivery network aka CDN is a geographically distributed network of servers that work together to provide fast delivery of your website.
 This is important for sustainability as sending data around the world consumes a lot of energy.
 And the further the data has to travel the more energy it uses.